 Specialist aeronautical and aerospace modules form the basis of Year 3.
 You’ll learn to apply design to different aspects of modern aerospace vehicles, leading to detailed design of different aerospace vehicle systems.
 You’ll understand the fundamental principles of flight mechanics, stability and control, orbital mechanics and space flight, aerodynamics and propulsion systems, finite element analysis and aerospace vehicle design.
 To experience some of these aspects in practice, you’ll also attend a flight course where you’ll be a passenger in a small aircraft, taking measurements of its performance during a range of manoeuvres.

 If you take the MEng course, you’ll continue into Year 4 to learn more about analysing structures unique to the aerospace industry.
-You will be trained to conduct Computational Fluid Dynamics (CFD) simulations to analyse the aerodynamic characteristics of aerospace vehicles and you will develop a deeper understanding of aerospace systems.
+You will be trained to conduct Computational Fluid Dynamics (CFD) simulations to analyse the aerodynamic characteristics of aerospace vehicles and will develop a deeper understanding of aerospace systems.
 There will be a choice of an optional module, allowing you to focus on the scientific principles of design optimization or rotary wing aircraft.

-In addition to the taught modules, 50% of year 4 consists of an aerospace-related group project, usually in conjunction with leading aerospace companies that are members of the aerospace industrial advisory board.
+In addition to the taught modules, year 4 consists of an aerospace-related group project, usually in conjunction with leading aerospace companies that are members of the aerospace Industrial Advisory Board.

 Every year of the course gives you hands-on experience of project work.
 As part of the Design and Manufacture modules in years 1 and 2, you will design, construct and test a model glider and a fully-automated Martian rover.
 These and other project activities give you the opportunity to explore your subject further as well as developing valuable skills in problem solving, communication and teamwork.